DSamuelHodge/HR-RPPG-Swift/README.md

 **Improved signal processing techniques**: Enhance the accuracy and robustness of pulse rate and pulse volume extraction.
 **Advanced machine learning models**: Develop and incorporate more sophisticated machine learning models for improved heart rate estimation.
 **Integration with existing frameworks**: Integrate the code with popular iOS frameworks for seamless integration into existing applications.

+Sure, here is the documentation for the provided code:

+## RPPG

+The RPPG class is a lightweight framework for remote photoplethysmography (rPPG) using the front-facing camera.
+It provides a simple interface for capturing video frames, detecting faces, and extracting heart rate information from the facial region.

+### Overview

+The RPPG class encapsulates the necessary components for rPPG-based heart rate monitoring:

+- **AVCaptureSession:** Manages the capture of video frames from the front-facing camera.

+- **FaceDetector:** Detects faces in the captured video frames and provides information about their location and features.

+- **rPPG Pipeline:** Extracts rPPG signals from the detected facial region and estimates heart rate based on the extracted signals.

+### Usage

+To use the RPPG class, follow these steps:

+1. Create an instance of the RPPG class.

+2. Set the `delegate` property to an object that conforms to the RPPGDelegate protocol.

+3. Call the `startCapturing()` method to start capturing video frames.

+4. The `delegate` object will receive updates about the detected face and the estimated heart rate through the `rppgDidUpdate(_:)` method.

+### Properties

+- `signal`: An array of floats representing the raw rPPG signal.

+- `delegate`: An optional RPPGDelegate object that receives updates about the detected face and the estimated heart rate.

+### Methods

+- `startCapturing()`: Starts capturing video frames and processing them for rPPG.

+- `stopCapturing()`: Stops capturing video frames.

+### Delegate Protocol

+The `RPPGDelegate` protocol defines a method that is called when the RPPG class has new results to report:

+- `rppgDidUpdate(_:)`: Receives an RppgResults object containing the raw image, ROI mask, detected face, filtered signal, and estimated heart rate.

+### RppgResults

+The `RppgResults` struct encapsulates the results of the rPPG processing:

+- `rawImage`: The raw RGB image captured from the front-facing camera.

+- `roiMask`: A mask representing the region of interest (ROI) around the detected face.

+- `face`: The detected face observation, providing information about its location and features.

+- `signal`: An array of floats representing the filtered rPPG signal.

+- `heartRate`: The estimated heart rate based on the filtered rPPG signal.